 Lopburi Monkey Festival, Lopburi, Thailand

-Lopburi is one of the oldest cities in Thailand and home to some fascinating historical buildings.
+Lopburi is one of the oldest cities in Thailand, home to some fascinating historical buildings, and a must-visit stop on your Thailand itinerary.
 However, the city is also famous for hosting the popular Lopburi Monkey Festival.
 Throughout the years, the long-tailed macaques have become residents of the city and can oftentimes be seen roaming around the streets among the crowds.
 And since they are such an important part of the city, the locals thought it would be a nice idea to organize a banquet for them.
 Every year in November, you can see hundreds of monkeys feasting on towers of fruit, veggies, ice cream, and other kinds of food.

 Thimithi, Tamil Nadu, India